Jarl-Bjoern/Yggdrasil/README.md

-# Automation Script to install tools and configurate kali
+# Automation script to install tools and configurate kali

 With this repository certain processes are automated, you have the choice between "full_install", which is aimed at a Kali installation with GUI and "minimal_install", which is aimed at the CLI variant.